silx-kit/silx/doc/source/sample_code/index.rst

      - .. image:: img/stackView.png
          :height: 150px
          :align: center
-     - This script is a simple example to illustrate how to use the StackView widget.
+     - This script is a simple example to illustrate how to use the :mod:`~silx.gui.plot.StackView` widget.
    * - :download:`colormapDialog.py <../../../examples/colormapDialog.py>`
      - .. image:: img/colormapDialog.png
          :height: 150px
          :align: center
-     - This script shows the features of a colormap dialog.
+     - This script shows the features of a :mod:`~silx.gui.plot.ColormapDialog`.

 :class:`silx.gui.plot.actions.PlotAction`
 .........................................